realworldocaml/book/en/inside-the-runtime.md

 OCaml uses different memory layouts and garbage collection algorithms for the major and minor heaps to account for this generational difference.
-We'll explain the two heaps in more detail next.
+We'll explain how they differ in more detail next.

 <sidebar>
 <title>The `Gc` module and `OCAMLRUNPARAM`</title>